yc0728/ubc_qual/ubc_qual.md

 Also, sequence of function is fun!

 Also Also, I am worried.
 Worried about the qual exam, worried about my driving test.

+2024/06/26
+Today, I learned equicontinuity, happy happy happy.